seanthw/st_dynamic_product_label_print/README.md

     - Current Stock Level
     - Label sequence number (e.g., Label 1 of 10)
 - **Clean PDF Output:** Generates a professional, easy-to-read PDF document with labels arranged in a two-column grid.
+- **Save Default Settings:** Save your preferred label configuration directly from the print wizard to use as the default for future print jobs.

 ## Configuration